HomeTop HeadlinesTrump Denies a Statement He Made On Camera

 Trump Denies a Statement He Made On Camera

-President Donald Trump falsely denied on Dec.
-8, 2025, making a comment he had made on camera just five days earlier, then launched a personal attack against the reporter who accurately quoted his previous statement.
+On December 8, 2025, President Donald Trump falsely denied making a comment he had made on camera just five days earlier, then launched a personal attack against the reporter who accurately quoted his previous statement.
 The incident highlights a pattern of behavior that has characterized Trump’s public communications throughout his political career.

 The dispute centers on video footage of US military strikes on Sept.
 2, 2025, against a suspected drug-smuggling boat in the Caribbean.
 The military conducted an initial strike, then executed a follow-up strike that killed survivors who were attempting to turn the boat back.
 While the Trump administration publicly released video of the first strike, footage of the second strike has been shown only to members of Congress behind closed doors.

 On December 3, 2025, ABC News reporter Selina Wang asked Trump at the White House whether he would release the video of the follow-up strike so the American people could see what happened.
-Trump responded that he didn’t know what they had, but said whatever they had the administration would certainly release with no problem.
+Trump responded that he didn’t know what they had, but said that whatever they had, the administration would certainly release it with no problem.

 Five days later, ABC News reporter Rachel Scott attempted to question the president about the potential video release.
 When she began by reminding him of his earlier statement about having no problem releasing the full video, Trump flatly denied making the comment.
 He told Scott, “You said that, not me,” and called ABC fake news.